Why I Built Albedo

 }Ground tracks calculation method: SGP4 for low Earth orbit satellites (90-minute revolutions), SDP4 for high orbit satellites.
 Implementation from my custom Swift Package Manager AlbedoKit.

-let (hourly, daily) = try await (hourlyForecast, dailyForecast)
+let (celestialWeather, apparentMagnitudes) = try await (celestialWeatherSC, apparentMagnitudesSC)

 }Albedo powered by WeatherKit for pass forecasting, visibility probability calculations, and weather conditions analysis.